Get

 Health and Conditions 🏥

 Unfortunately, the Irish Wolfhound is prone to developing quite a few health conditions.
 It doesn’t mean that yours will develop any of these; it’s just that the potential is there.
-Ensuring your pup comes from a reputable breeder (if you go that route) means that a dog should have been pre-screened or tested for many of these.
+Ensuring your pup comes from a reputable breeder (if you go that route) means that a dog or their parents should have been pre-screened or tested for many of these.

 Minor Conditions